 Be an Angel Therapy Dogs Ministry is an all volunteer animal-assisted organization where all the dog/handler teams are tested, registered and insured members of Therapy Dogs, Inc. Be an Angel Therapy Dogs Ministry also has teams working individually & wearing the blue gear in Georgia, Texas, Tampa and Miami.
 The group extends from Volusia, Seminole, Orange, Lake, Osceola and Polk counties in Central Florida with others in North Carolina, Georgia and Texas.

 As a Pet Therapy Team, you and your own family pet will bring joy, education, companionship, and stimulation to people in need.
 Pet Therapy Teams routinely visit senior citizens, children, and adults in facilities that have contracts with our organization.
 Teams -- especially those with rescued dogs and cats -- will also assist in community education programs and events.
 Volunteers must be willing to purchase a background check, polo shirt and ID ($30).
-All pets and their handlers must first obtain liability insurance through a national group such as Therapy Dogs Inc., Pet Partners (formerly Delta Society), or Therapy Dogs International.
+All pets and their handlers must first obtain liability insurance through a national group such as Therapy Dogs Inc., Pet Partners (formerly Pet Partners), or Therapy Dogs International.
 For safety reasons, pets must be at least 18 months old, spayed or neutered, and up to date on their vaccinations.
 Each team is required to make a minimum of two visits per month.

 The SPCA of Central Florida's Pet Therapy Program has several volunteer Tester/Observers who can help you obtain registration through Therapy Dogs Inc.